AlexandreFCosta/ETL/README.md

 - **Containerization**: The project was modularized using **Docker**, facilitating the development environment and running pipelines in isolated containers.

 - **Data Lake Layers**:
+- Jobs/Python/
+  - **data_quality**: Data quality layer to guarantee data extraction and integrity.
+  - **unity_tests**: Unit testing layer to guarantee that the extraction will take place correctly.
   - **Bronze (Raw Data)**: API data is stored in JSON format without transformations.
   - **Silver (Curated Data)**: Data is transformed and partitioned by location, stored in Parquet format.
   - **Gold (Analytical Layer)**: An aggregated view containing the number of breweries by type and location.